dboddie-canonical-work/disgorged-docs/adding-interfaces.rst

 ..
 13123.md

-.. \_adding-interfaces:
+.. _adding-interfaces:

 Adding interfaces
 =================

-After `Defining a command <defining-a-command.md>`__, *interfaces* are the means by which an installed snap gets access to system resources.
-Interfaces that are required for normal operation are specified at snap build-time within the `app and service metadata <snapcraft-app-and-service-metadata.md>`__ of a snap’s `snapcraft.yaml <creating-snapcraft-yaml.md>`__.
+After :ref:`Defining a command <defining-a-command>`, *interfaces* are the means by which an installed snap gets access to system resources.
+Interfaces that are required for normal operation are specified at snap build-time within the :ref:`app and service metadata <snapcraft-app-and-service-metadata>` of a snap’s :ref:`snapcraft.yaml <creating-snapcraft-yaml>`.

 Many interfaces are automatically connected when a snap is installed, but this ability is dependent on the permissiveness of each particular interface.
 See `Auto-connections <interface-management.md#adding-interfaces-heading--auto-connections>`__ for more details.

-Other interfaces require the user to make a manual connection, such as `camera <t/the-camera-interface/7776>`__ and `removable-media <the-removable-media-interface.md>`__.
+Other interfaces require the user to make a manual connection, such as `camera <t/the-camera-interface/7776>`__ and :ref:`removable-media <the-removable-media-interface>`.
 Manual connections enable the user to have a complete control over what kind of access they allow.

 Once published in the `Snap Store <https://snapcraft.io/store>`__, automatic connections may be requested for manual interfaces on a case-by-case basis.
-For example, it may be reasonable for a photo-booth application to expect an automatic connection to the ``camera`` interface.
+For example, it may be reasonable for a photo-booth application to expect an automatic connection to the :ref:``camera`` interface.
 Those requests are submitted and processed in the open on the Snapcraft forum.
-For more details on this process, see `Permission requests <permission-requests.md>`__ .
+For more details on this process, see `Permission requests <permission-requests>` .

 Plugs and slots
 ---------------